2019–20 Bangladesh Premier League

 The Bangladesh Premier League 2019–20, also known as BPL Season 7 or Bangabandhu BPL Presented by AKASH DTH and Powered by TVS (for sponsorship reasons), was the seventh season of the Bangladesh Premier League (BPL), the top level professional Twenty20 cricket league in Bangladesh.
 The competition was organised by the Bangladesh Cricket Board (BCB).
 Comilla Victorians were the defending champions.
 The season was originally scheduled to start on 6 December 2019 and end on 11 January 2020, with the opening ceremony to be held on 3 December 2019.
 However, the tournament was delayed by five days and started on 11 December 2019 and ended on 17 January 2020, with the opening ceremony held on 8 December 2019.

 Chittagong Vikings were announced as not taking part in this edition of the tournament after their ownership was sold, and were replaced by two new teams.
 A total of eight teams were originally scheduled to participate in this edition of the tournament, with contracts of pre-signed cricketers being cancelled until the players' draft.
 However, the idea was cancelled, with the number of teams being reverted to seven, and Chittagong Vikings being renamed to Chattogram Challengers and reinstated after the change of format by the BCB.

 In the final match, Rajshahi Royals defeated Khulna Tigers by 21 runs to win their first ever BPL title.
 Rajshahi Royals captain Andre Russell won both Player of the match and Player of the Tournament awards for his all-round performances.
 Rilee Rossouw was the leading run scorer in the tournament with 495 runs while the leading wicket-taker was tied with four players with 20 wickets.

+Most 2019–20 BPL matches were played in front of small crowds, with only a few thousand spectators at most games.